marleyDip/Programming-Hero_Milestone-03_Module-16-19_Empowering-JavaScript-With-ES6/README.md

 # 🎯 Learning Goals

-Throughout these modules I practiced how to:
+Throughout these modules, I practiced how to:

 - Write modern JavaScript using ES6
 - Understand JavaScript execution behavior